 To evaluate demand for nonmarket action, assess available substitutes, aggregate benefits, and per capita benefits.
 To evaluate supply of nonmarket activities, assess effectiveness (numbers, coverage, and resources) and cost of organizing.
 Provide specific justifications for the supply/demand scale item that you use.

 To make these assessments, you’ll need to establish a scale for each variable.
 You can use the one in the RPS case study (for example, benefits are “small”, “moderate”, “considerable”, “large” or “substantial”) or design your own.
-Either way, include the scales you are using in your case study.
+Either way, include the scale you are using in your case study.

 In all cases, be sure to give some reasoning that supports the value you have assigned.
 E.g. if you indicate that “coverage” is “extensive,” explain why you believe this to be true.

 Now you are ready to predict the likelihood of the stakeholder taking nonmarket action.
 To do this, review the information you have collected to this point.
 For each stakeholder, weigh the demand for taking action against the supply of action.
 The greater the demand, the more likelihood of taking action.
 The greater the cost (considering available resources), the less likelihood of taking action.
 You’ll need to establish a scale for this too.
 You can use the one from the RPS case study or establish your own.
 Either way, be sure to include it.

 Finally, summarize all of your findings into a Nonmarket Analysis Summary Framework.
-You’ll find an Excel template for the Nonmarket Analysis Summary Framework in the “Case Studies” folder under the Modules tab in Canvas.
+You’ll find an Excel template for the Nonmarket Analysis Summary Framework in the “Team Project/Case Study Info” folder under the Modules tab.
 Be sure to group stakeholders based on their position on the issue.
 Integrate the Excel Summary Framework into your Part II document.

 Part III.
 Strategy and Recommendations